Authored by the expert who managed and guided the team behind the Laos Property Pack

 Are properties selling above or below asking in Laos in 2026?

-As of early 2026, most residential properties in Laos sell at about 6% below the original asking price.
+As of 2026, most residential properties in Laos appear to sell for about 88% to 95% of the asking price, which means buyers often negotiate a 5% to 12% discount.

 By the way, you will find much more detailed data in our property pack covering the real estate market in Laos.